South Georgia Patagonian toothfish longline

 The Conformity Assessment Body, Intertek Moody Marine, has announced that the

-Please refer to the assessment downloads section for further details.
-To contact the Conformity Assessment Body please click here.
+For the assessment details, please refer to the assessment downloads section.
+For further information, contact the Conformity Assessment Body.

 Species: South Georgia Patagonian toothfish (Dissostichus eleginoides)